KR1470R/google-meet-visitor/README.md

 3. Copy the path in a **Profile Path** row and paste to your ***USER_DATA_DIR*** variable.

 <img align="center"  src="./assets/profile_path.png">

+## Failed to start: unknown error: Chrome failed to start: exited normally.
+This occurs because chromedriver requires 0 opened Chrome instances.
+To fix that problem, you need to close all Chrome instances and run the program again.

 ## Why does webdriver of visitor use minimized option instead of headless?
 Well, on the initial stages of the development that was thought that visitor should run with headless option, at least for non-recording mode.
 But, i faced with a lot of problem by doing it, i couldn't even join to call with headless mode, i have tried a lot of options, nevertheless google meet just have blocked it.
 So the only solution i came up with is just use minimized mode.